 Any glove designed for cold weather or cold hands should be constructed with high-quality materials that keep moisture out and warmth in.
 All of the gloves listed in this guide provide those characteristics.

-However, make sure you buy a glove with a wind-proof and waterproof shell on top of excellent insulation.
+However, make sure you buy a glove with a windproof and waterproof shell on top of excellent insulation.
 The exact material depends on personal preference, but those features are a must for skiers with cold hands.

 Insulation will help keep your hands warm.
 All of the gloves on this list come with excellent insulation options, and some even have a removable liner insert that you can wash or take out on warmer days.

-This added liner works with the built-in insulation to keep your hands warm and cozy no matter how cold it gets outside.
+This added liner works with built-in insulation to keep your hands warm and cozy no matter how cold it gets outside.
 Look for insulation that offers plenty of warmth, dries quickly, and is not too bulky.

 You’ll notice that I included battery-powered heated ski gloves on the list.
 While I don’t use battery-powered gloves myself, I know several skiers who really enjoy them.
 If you want a little extra heat, these can certainly help.

 You can also use heat packs, and many gloves have pockets where you can insert these to help provide extra warmth.
-You can always use heater packs directly in your palm, inside of the gloves as well.
+You can always use heater packs directly in your palm, and inside of the gloves as well.